d-buggers/fight_corona/README.md

 <img src="images/Architecture.png">

-ALternatively, your app can be deployed on Slack as well.
+Alternatively, your app can be deployed on Slack as well.
 The slackbot link -